dWALIDb/floating-point-unit-with-VHDL/README.md

 # floating-point-unit-with-VHDL:
 This unit does floating point operations.It is almost compatible with IEEE 754 standard,the difference is that denormal numbers flushed to zero in this design.
-the fp_unit is the top level of the hierarchy, and it has a generic for supporting different length of mantissas,exponents as well as operand widths for for flexebility and modularity.
+Tthe fp_unit is the top level of the hierarchy, and it has a generic for supporting different length of mantissas,exponents as well as operand widths for for flexebility and modularity.
-code is written for **VHDL2008**.
+Code is written for **VHDL2008**.
 # floating point representation:
  It is a way of representing data that is similar to scientific notation.
 for example:
  *125*   is the same as  *1.25 10^2*
-in binary the radix is 2 so the for mat is as follows:
+In binary the radix is 2 so the for mat is as follows:
 *1001*   is the same as 1.001 2^3
 We can notice that multiplying by 2 in base 2 is **effectively** the same as multiplying by 10 in base 10.
 The representation is as follows:
 1.[**mantissa**] 2^[exponent-**BIAS**]
 **mantissa**: is the fractional part 23 bits in 32 bit representation.
 **exponent**: is stored in excess with bias to repreent positive and negative values of exponents.
-the leading one is always present when the numbers are normalized, if the number is not normalozed the the number is **denormal** or subnormal this is the case when the exponent is all zeroes.
+The leading one is always present when the numbers are normalized, if the number is not normalozed the the number is **denormal** or subnormal this is the case when the exponent is all zeroes.
-their reepresentation is as follows :
+Their reepresentation is as follows :
 0.mantissa 2^(-**min exponent**)
 The binary 32 floating point representation is as follows:
 sign eeeeeeee mmmmmmmmmmmmmmmmmmmmmmm
-When all exponents are 1s and the mantissa is zero then the number is **infinity**, if the mantissa is non-zero then the operand is **NAN (not a number)** used for 0/0 and similar operations.
+When all exponents are 1s and the mantissa is zero then the number is **infinity**, If the mantissa is non-zero then the operand is **NAN (not a number)** used for 0/0 and similar operations.
 # Code structure:
 Floating point operations could be done alone without the top level design, but the do not come with the detection of infinity or zero.
-this means for example:dividing 0 by 0 would yield a wrong result instead of NAN, so additional code must be written.
+This means for example:dividing 0 by 0 would yield a wrong result instead of NAN, so additional code must be written.
-mostly these operations need normalization so we need loops especially non-parallel operations as division, each quotient needs to be computed after the previous quotient and so on, this means that we need to test values for normalization each clock cycle.
+Mostly these operations need normalization so we need loops especially non-parallel operations as division, each quotient needs to be computed after the previous quotient and so on, this means that we need to test values for normalization each clock cycle.
 For-loops are quite special in VHDL especially with std_logic signals, these signals update after the loop ends which may lead to unsynthesisable code, hence each unit has its control unit that takes care of the normalization process.
 This module operates on upto **127Mhz** on altera's quartusII 13 software(CycloneII with balenced settings), and consumes **1283 logic elements** and **356 registers**.
 # The supported operations:
 OP CODE | OPERATION